Thomas O'Callaghan: Australian Natives Association

 In the years that followed O’Callaghan was based in several towns across central Victoria, in each helping to found branches of the ANA.
 He continued to serve on the board of directors until 1884.
 In 1886 he transferred to Horsham and in 1887 he was president of the Horsham Branch.

 O’Callaghan took a conservative view of the proper function of the ANA.
 He believed that as a benefit society it should have nothing to do with matters that might be considered political.
 In 1887 when board delegates attended a meeting organised by the Melbourne Trades Hall ‘on the question of Chinese immigration’, O’Callaghan resigned from the board of the association in protest.

 Royal Historical Society

 He also edited the inaugural issue of the foundation's journal, the National Journal.
 O'Callaghan was the President of the Royal Historical Society of Victoria from 1925 to 1927.

 Later years and personal life

 O'Callaghan was a Catholic and a member of the Melbourne Cricket Club.
 On 20 June 1882, he married schoolteacher Mary McDonald at St Francis' Church in Melbourne.
 They had seven sons and five daughters, including three sets of twins.
 McDonald died in 1914 and two of their children also predeceased him.
 Having been in poor health for several months, O'Callaghan died on 1 September 1931 at his North Carlton residence, aged 86.
 He was buried at the Melbourne General Cemetery.
 In his novel Power Without Glory, published in 1950, Frank Hardy modelled the "corrupt chief commissioner" Thomas Callinan after O'Callaghan.

+The site of his house is currently the Albanian Mosque, Carlton North.